esphome/esphome-docs/components/sensor/binary_sensor_map.rst

         name: 'Bayesian Event Probability'
         type: bayesian
         prior: 0.4
-        channels:
+        observations:
-          - binary_sensor: bit0
+          - binary_sensor: binary_sensor_0
             prob_given_true: 0.9
             prob_given_false: 0.2
-          - binary_sensor: bit1
+          - binary_sensor: binary_sensor_1
             prob_given_true: 0.6
             prob_given_false: 0.1

     binary_sensor:
-      - platform: gpio
-        pin: 4
-        id: bit0
-      - platform: gpio
-        pin: 5
-        id: bit1
+      # If the Bayesian probability is greater than 0.6,
+      # then predict the event is occuring
       - platform: analog_threshold
         name: "Bayesian Event Predicted State"
         sensor_id: bayesian_prob
         threshold: 0.6

-- ``GROUP`` Each channel has its own value.
+- ``GROUP`` Each channel has its own ``value``.
 The sensor publishes the average value of all active binary sensors or ``NAN`` if no sensors are active.

 .. code-block:: yaml